Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 UNLV Stats and Trends

-- UNLV has played five games, with three wins against the spread.
+- In UNLV's five games this season, it has three wins against the spread.

-- The Rebels have been underdogs by 7 points or more four times this year and are 3-1 ATS in those games.
+- The Rebels have been underdogs by 7 points or more four times this year and are 3-1 ATS in those matchups.

-- UNLV's games this year have hit the over on one of four set point totals (25%).
+- UNLV's games this year have hit the over one time in four opportunities (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.